Do you love animals? Here at Mother Dirt, we're paw-ssionate about making conscientious and humane decisions that benefit our furry friends.

 We love animals and are proud to be certified by PETA under the global animal test–free and vegan designation.
 This designation recognizes companies and brands that have verified that they and their suppliers do not conduct, commission, pay for, or allow any tests on animals for their ingredients, formulations, or finished products anywhere in the world and that they will never do so in the future -- it also means that the entire product line is free of animal-derived ingredients.

-Ready to start shopping Mother Dirt’s vegan and certified cruelty-free products for face, body and hair?
-Hop to it!
+Ready to start shopping Mother Dirt's vegan and certified cruelty-free products in your skincare routine?
+Explore our collections and shop all products today.